- We Can Help With…

 You may be wondering whether we can help you with a specific foot or ankle condition, and chances are that we can.
 However, if you’re researching your particular problem, you may find some of the information on this page useful.
 Read on to learn more about some of the most common foot problems we treat at Animas Foot & Ankle.

 At Animas Foot & Ankle, our podiatrists and team want you to feel welcome and at ease, and to be treated with professionalism and experience.
-We have 4 convenient podiatry offices located in Durango, Colorado (CO), Farmington, New Mexico (NM), Gallup, New Mexico (NM) and Moab, Utah (UT).
+We have 8 convenient podiatry offices located in Farmington, NM, Durango, CO, Gallup, NM, Monticello, UT, Las Vegas, NM, Santa Fe, NM, Taos, NM and Loveland, CO.
 To start your journey towards foot and ankle pain relief, schedule your appointment today!

 The Achilles tendon connects the calf to the heel bone.
 Sometimes this tendon is injured, which can cause stiffness and heel pain, tenderness, or swelling.
 If you suspect that you may have injured your Achilles tendon, it could be due to a sports injury or strain.
 This particular injury can be very painful, so you may need to see a specialist as soon as possible.
-If you think that you may have Achilles tendinitis, call one of our four podiatry offices in Durango, Farmington, Gallup or Moab, so that we can get you back to living a pain free life.
+If you think that you may have Achilles tendinitis, call one of our 8 podiatry offices, so that we can get you back to living a pain free life.

 The nature of a sprained ankle necessitates quick and accurate treatment from an experienced podiatrist.
 Too often, patients don’t get the treatment they need for their ankle sprains from other podiatrists, and we see additional damage done to the ankle.
 Instability is the most common symptom, so we strive to heal your sprained ankle as fast as possible with as much stability and accuracy as we can give you.
 If for some reason you can’t make it to one of our four podiatry offices in Durango, Farmington, Gallup or Moab, take the PRINCE approach to initially treat yourself at home: Protect, Rest, Ice, NSAIDS (Nonsteroidal anti-inflammatory drugs), Compression, and Elevation.
 Once you’re able to come to our podiatry office, we can give you the best treatment available for your sprained ankle.

 The most common types of arthritis affecting the feet are rheumatoid arthritis, osteoarthritis, and post traumatic arthritis.
 Some of the symptoms associated with any type of arthritis are pain with motion, tenderness when pressure is applied to the joint, difficulty walking, and pain that flares up with vigorous activity.
 If you suspect that you may have arthritis, it’s extremely beneficial to seek treatment to manage your pain, as well as improve your quality of life.
-We offer a $25 Initial Savings Certificate to all of our new patients in our podiatry offices in Durango, Farmington, Gallup or Moab.
+We offer a $25 Initial Savings Certificate to all of our new patients in our podiatry offices.

 We treat patients of all ages, including children.
-Whether your child has an ingrown toenail or any other condition, you can rest assured that their feet are in the hands of an expert foot doctor in Durango, CO, Farmington, NM, Gallup, NM and Moab, UT.
+Whether your child has an ingrown toenail or any other condition, you can rest assured that their feet are in the hands of an expert foot doctor.
 Your child’s feet are unique because they’re still growing, so any issues that arise with them should be addressed as soon as possible.
 Some of the most common foot issues for children involve the growth plates present in their feet.
 Kids’ feet usually stop growing when they’re about 13, so if your child complains of foot or ankle pain before then, give us a call.
 We can help make sure your child’s feet are as healthy and happy as possible.

 If you have diabetes, taking care of your feet becomes extremely important.
 A seemingly small problem can quickly become a big problem when you’re diabetic because you may not be able to feel if your foot is injured or you have a problem.
 For diabetic foot care, we highly recommend that you get checked at least 3-4 times every year to make sure your feet are in good condition.
 Having your feet checked this often enables us to really get to know you, your condition, and your feet, which allows us to be able to see any problems that may arise much faster.
-For diabetic foot care, call one of our four podiatry offices in Durango, Farmington, Gallup or Moab, so that we can get you back to living a pain free life.
+For diabetic foot care, call one of our four podiatry offices, so that we can get you back to living a pain free life.

 Hammertoes are often the result of genetics and can be exacerbated by wearing the wrong kinds of shoes, especially for women.
 Women’s footwear often includes pointy-toed high heels, which can create issues where the structure of the foot is concerned.
 Hammertoes are a deformity where one or more toes look like the hammers inside a piano.
 This can cause the joints of your toes to rub uncomfortably against the inside of your shoe.
 When the condition progresses, your toes may become stiff and inflexible.
 If you suspect that you have or may be developing hammertoes, we can help you with treatment and advice on shoes that may be better for your particular foot structure.
-Animas Foot & Ankle offers a $25 Initial Savings Certificate to new patients, so there’s no better time to be seen by a foot specialist in Durango, Colorado (CO), Farmington, New Mexico (NM), Gallup, New Mexico (NM) and Moab, Utah (UT).
+Animas Foot & Ankle offers a $25 Initial Savings Certificate to new patients, so there’s no better time to be seen by a foot specialist.

 A heel spur is a bony growth on the bottom of your heel bone, which is often associated with plantar fasciitis.
 Heel spurs happen most often when you’re athletic and much of your activities include running and jumping.
 Risk factors include an uneven or unbalanced gait, running or jogging, excess weight or obesity, and improperly fitting shoes.
 A heel spur is caused by a calcium deposit that seems to “grow” on the bottom of your heel, and it can be seen on an x-ray of your feet.
-If you feel like you have a heel spur or if you have heel pain, the best way to properly get your feet checked and find out what treatment option is best for you is to see a foot specialist in Durango, Colorado (CO), Farmington, New Mexico (NM), Gallup, New Mexico (NM) and Moab, Utah (UT).
+If you feel like you have a heel spur or if you have heel pain, the best way to properly get your feet checked and find out what treatment option is best for you is to see a foot specialist.
 That’s where we come in!
 Let us help you find relief from whatever foot condition you may be having.

 Peripheral neuropathy is often associated with diabetes and can be a challenging condition to deal with.
 Some symptoms include tingling or burning sensations, numbness, weakness, and pain.
 Neuropathy affects the nerves and symptoms usually present themselves in your hands and feet.
 If you find yourself feeling numb or experiencing tingling sensations in your hands or feet, you may have peripheral neuropathy.
 If this is the case, we can help!
 You can make a same day appointment with us by calling 970.259.3154.

 Toenail fungus is one of the most common foot conditions and can affect anyone at any time.
 It’s caused by the same type of fungus that causes athlete’s foot, so it can spread easily from one person or surface to another and from one part of the body to another.
 Some symptoms of toenail fungus include the toenails becoming brittle, yellow, and thick.
 If you have diabetes, seeking treatment as soon as possible is imperative because this seemingly small problem could easily turn into a bigger one.
 With the most advanced options in treating toenail fungus, we can help treat your toenail fungus.
-We have four convenient podiatry offices in Durango, Farmington, Gallup and Moab.
+We have four convenient podiatry offices.

 In some cases, an ankle replacement surgery may be required.
 An ankle replacement surgery involves replacing damaged bones or cartilage in the ankle joint.
 Prosthetics are used to replace the damaged parts and get your ankle back to feeling normal again.
 An ankle replacement may be necessary if you have arthritis or an injury and conservative treatments haven’t worked.
 If you’re having ankle issues, we can most likely help you without surgery; however, if surgery is necessary, we can help you by performing a professional and effective procedure at your convenience.